freedomofpress/securedrop-docs/docs/admin/maintenance/updates_over_tor.rst

 Disabling updates over Tor
 --------------------------

-From your *Admin Workstation*, run ``securedrop-admin install``.
+From your Admin Workstation, run ``securedrop-admin install``.
 This will overwrite all the above changes.